DataMinerUK/rps-challenge/README.md

 [v3.0](https://github.com/DataMinerUK/rps-challenge/releases/tag/v3.0)
 ------

-Advanced mode Rock Paper Scissors Lizard Spock has been implemented by creating a Game::RulesOptions class within Game which allows the controller to set new rules and options.
+Advanced mode Rock Paper Scissors Lizard Spock has been implemented by creating a `Game::RulesOptions` class within Game which allows the controller to set new rules and options.

 [v4.0](https://github.com/DataMinerUK/rps-challenge/releases/tag/v4.0)
 -----

 Refactored to use the strategy pattern.
-This reqyuired making a module to contain the game [dynamics](https://github.com/DataMinerUK/rps-challenge/blob/master/lib/dynamics.rb) and include this in a module for [Rock, Paper, Scissors](https://github.com/DataMinerUK/rps-challenge/blob/master/lib/rps.rb) and [Rock, Paper, Scissors, Lizard, Spock](https://github.com/DataMinerUK/rps-challenge/blob/master/lib/rpls.rb).
+This required making a module to contain the game [dynamics](https://github.com/DataMinerUK/rps-challenge/blob/master/lib/dynamics.rb) and include this in a module for [Rock, Paper, Scissors](https://github.com/DataMinerUK/rps-challenge/blob/master/lib/rps.rb) and [Rock, Paper, Scissors, Lizard, Spock](https://github.com/DataMinerUK/rps-challenge/blob/master/lib/rpls.rb).
 All these need to contain are the rules and options for each game version.
 Now, when a Game is instanciated it takes two arguments; the Player class and the version module.
 The [module is included](https://github.com/DataMinerUK/rps-challenge/blob/master/lib/game.rb#L12) on instanciation.